The Reach Supported Internship Programme is a one year preparation programme for students with learning disabilities and autistic spectrum conditions.

-This programme is a total workplace experience which facilitates a combination of classroom instruction, career exploration and hands-on skills training.
+This programme is a combination of classroom instruction, career exploration and hands-on skills training.
 The learner will work with a team that includes: family, an instructor and a supported employment specialist, who will all support the learner to gain the necessary skills required for sustainable employment.

-The young person will attend their work place for 3 days a week working towards an employability qualification delivered by a tutor on site, at the same time, being supported in the work place by a Job Coach.
-The young person will work across 3 departments each on a 10 week rotation so they gain experience of different job roles and workplace skills needed to succeed with the ultimate goal of paid employment and independence.
+The programme runs over 3 days, 2 days in the work place and 1 day at college working towards a Customer Services Qualification.
+The young person will work across 3 departments each on a 10 week rotation, supported by a job coach on site.
+They will gain experience of different job roles and workplace skills needed to succeed with the ultimate goal of paid employment and independence.

 Benefits to interns

 • On-site and individual support and instruction